discovery-unicamp/hiaac-m4-experiments/experiments/experiment_executor/README.md

                                             # - dataset_view: view of the dataset
                                             # - dataset_split: split of the dataset
                                             #    (train, validation, or test)
+                                            # Valid dataset values are found in the file
+                                            # dataset_locations.yaml
 - motionsense.standartized_balanced[validation]
 test_dataset:                               # List of datasets used in the test (in order).
                                             # The datasets will be merged into a single dataset.
                                             # The dataset name must be in the format
                                             # <dataset_name>.<dataset_view>[<dataset_split>]
+                                            # Valid dataset values are found in the file
+                                            # dataset_locations.yaml
 - kuhar.standartized_balanced[test]
 train_dataset:                              # List of datasets used in train (in order).
                                             # The datasets will be merged into a single dataset.
                                             # The dataset name must be in the format
                                             # <dataset_name>.<dataset_view>[<dataset_split>]
+                                            # Valid dataset values are found in the file
+                                            # dataset_locations.yaml
 - kuhar.standartized_balanced[train]
 - kuhar.standartized_balanced[validation]